cms-sw/cmssw/RecoTracker/MkFit/README.md

 Also note that at the moment the mkFit works only with the CMS phase1 tracker detector.
 Support for the phase2 tracker will be added later.

+## Modifier for runTheMatrix workflows (offline reconstruction)

+* `Configuration.ProcessModifiers.trackingMkFit_cff.trackingMkFit`
+  * Replaces initialStep track building module with `mkFit`.

 ## Customize functions for runTheMatrix workflows (offline reconstruction)

-* `RecoTracker/MkFit/customizeInitialStepToMkFit.customizeInitialStepToMkFit`
-  * Replaces initialStep track building module with `mkFit`.
 * `RecoTracker/MkFit/customizeInitialStepOnly.customizeInitialStepOnly`
   * Run only the initialStep tracking.
 In practice this configuration runs the initialStepPreSplitting iteration, but named as